mhern90/event-app/README.md

-# Applicaiton:
+# App:

 A Facebook event-app clone.
 Built with React, Redux, Reach Router & Parcel.

 Currently "API calls" are being mocked by using localstorage.
 My intention is to eventually set up a small server to handle GET & POST requests.

-Fix:

-- mobile nav covers bottom of screen.

 Features:

+-   Log in & out of APp
 -   View upcomming events on the "My Events" page
 -   Edit existing upcomming events
 -   create new events via the "New Events" page